quicwg/multipath/draft-ietf-quic-multipath.md

 indicates an attempt
 to migrate to that path.
 Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for transmission.
-Reception of QUIC packets containing a connection ID that is already in use but has a different 4-tuple than previously observed with this connection ID should be considered as a path migration as further discussed in {{migration}}.
+Reception of QUIC packets with a path ID pointing to an existing path but with a different connection ID or from a different 4-tuple than the one previously associated with that path ID should be considered as a path migration as further discussed in {{migration}}.

 As specified in {{Section 9.3 of QUIC-TRANSPORT}}, the server is expected to send a new